bkotu6717/Intellipat-datascience-ai-course/adavanced_cloud_executive/auto_scaling.md

 #### Now create the ASG
 - Select the launch template created in Step #3
 - Set the minimum, desired and maximum instances count

+> Now there should be 3 instances created if we check in EC2 instances list